hemanialaparthi/www.proofgrammers.com/PLAN.md

 have already created the correct title and added some learning objective slides that I want you to keep in this slide deck.
 - [ ] I would like you to create a starting version of the slides for Chapter Eleven in the `slides/weekfourteen/index.qmd` file.
+The starting and ending content in this file is like a "bookend" for the content that you write.
+With that said, please note that this is only template content to show you the format.
+You need to actually create the content that goes on these slides.
 - [ ] One challenge of this chapter is that it contains some source code examples that may not run correctly unless you include all needed source code from the book's archive.
 Do not include a source code example unless it is